mfauzaanshareef/black-scholes-risk-engine/README.md

 The following features are currently planned but **not yet implemented**:

-- [ ]  **Implement Delta Hedging**: Create a simulation engine to keep the portfolio delta-neutral at a daily granularity by buying/selling the underlying stock.
 - [ ]  **Visualization**: Plot Implied Volatility smiles and term structures based on the generated data.
-- [ ]  **P&L Analysis**: Compute and compare returns for hedged vs. unhedged portfolios.
 - [ ]  **Monte Carlo Validation**: Carry out Monte Carlo simulations to cross-validate the analytical Black-Scholes prices.